Last Updated on February 18, 2023

 Just like standard Frenchies, Fluffy Frenchies will shed and thus aren’t considered to be hypoallergenic.
 They will shed lightly all year round and more heavily twice a year with the changing of the seasons.

 Fluffy French Bulldogs are easy to groom.
-The hair isn’t so long that it tangles so it doesn’t need to be brushed any more frequently than a regular French Bulldog’s coat.
+The hair isn’t so long that it tangles so it doesn’t need to be brushed any more frequently than a regular Frenchie’s coat.

 A weekly brush should be enough to keep your dog’s coat looking and feeling great.
 You may wish to increase this frequency during heavy shedding periods to help get rid of all that extra fur.